 - Remove loaf from pan and let cool completely slicing.
 ENJOY!

 To ensure your magic multigrain whole wheat sandwich bread is a loaf of baked glory, follow these tips:

 - Plan ahead.
 This recipe calls for a “soaker.”
 Translation: The grains are soaked together overnight prior to being added to the dough.
 This process juices up the grain’s enzymes, frees sugar from starch, and gives you a loaf with perfect texture and flavor.

 - Be patient.
 Depending on the temperature of your home, on its first rise the bread may take up to 2 and 1/2 hours to double in size (cooler = longer).
 A full rise is critical for a fluffy loaf.
-Embrace the process.
+Embrace the process (or go shopping).
 Give the yeast time to do its thang and use these moments to reflect with on the wonder of a few small granules breathing life into your dough.
-Or go shopping.

 - Put away your ruler.
 Not sure if your loaf has “doubled” in size?
 Lift two fingers, poke the dough gently, and see if your indent stays.
 If yes, your dough is ready to be shaped into a loaf.

 - Take your bread’s temperature.
 Instant-read thermometers (I love this one) are super inexpensive and make the processes of determining if your loaf is “done” much clearer.
 When you believe the bread is ready, insulate your hands with a dishtowel, carefully flip the loaf out of the pan so its bottom is facing you, and insert the thermometer into the center.
 Bread not ready yet?
 Flip it back into the pan, then check again in 5 minutes.

 - Practice makes perfect.
 While this recipe is easy and approachable, it can still take practice to get that PERFECT loaf if you’re new to baking.
 Baking is just as much (if not more) of a science as it is an art.
 So, if first you don’t succeed, bake, bake, and bake again.